The public interface did not tell the whole chronology. This site preserves the source record.

 The dispute moved from Lake County No. 23 CF 1146 into federal civil-rights and habeas proceedings, the Illinois Supreme Court, the Seventh Circuit, and the Supreme Court of the United States as Application No. 25A1406.
 The archive connects those case numbers to the documents that forced the escalation.

-This site names the conduct and shows the proof
+This site names the actor, action, source, and proof class